Michelin Star Restaurants Girona & Costa Brava

 Michelin, yes, the tire company, started producing restaurant guides well over one hundred years ago.
 It began as a guide for motorists.
 So in addition to where to eat, the guide included recommendations for petrol and service stations.
 Michelin’s initial goal was to encourage drivers to get out there and road trip.
 To drive more.
 And, yes, to purchase more tires.

 Although the guide started in France, over the decades it expanded beyond France, and even beyond Europe.
 Bangkok, for example, received it’s first Michelin Guide in 2018.
-And, because the guide started as a resource for road trippers, there is no surprise that there are so many restaurants outside of metropolitan areas.
+And, because the Michelin guide started as a resource for road trippers, there is no surprise that most Michelin Star restaurants fall outside of metropolitan areas.

 Michelin Star Restaurants – Costa Brava

-El Celler de Can Roca, the sole three star restaurant in the Costa Brava, often is thrust into the spotlight.
+El Celler de Can Roca, the sole three-star restaurant in the Costa Brava, often is thrust into the spotlight.
 Rightfully so.
-Over the last several years, the restaurant perennials hovers in the top of The World’s 50 Best Restaurants, even claiming the number one spot.
+It has the most Michelin Stars in the Costa Brava.
+Plus, over the last several years, the restaurant perennially hovers in the top of The World’s 50 Best Restaurants, even claiming the number one spot.

-It is impossible to travel to the Costa Brava without hearing the restaurant named in almost every conversation about the food of Catalonia.
+It is impossible to travel to the Costa Brava without hearing the restaurant named in almost every conversation about Catalan food and the Catalan restaurant scene.
 Images of the three Roca Brothers grace marketing and promotional materials around the world.
 In 2018, The World’s 50 Best Restaurants named Can Roca the number 2 restaurant in the world.

 Michelin Star Restaurants – Girona